You are currently viewing HTMA-Guided Detox: Why Prebiotics Are Essential for Mineral Absorption and Cellular Energy

 .

-• Flaxseeds are 20-40% soluble fiber and 60-80% insoluble fiber so the bacteria get a buffet.
-These fibers promote bowel movement, anti-cancer/antioxidant properties, regulate blood sugar, and reduce the amount of dietary fat we absorb in digestion thus lowering LDL cholesterol.
+• Flaxseeds are 20-40% soluble fiber and 60-80% insoluble fiber, so the bacteria get a buffet.
+These fibers promote bowel movement, anti-cancer/antioxidant properties, regulate blood sugar, and reduce the amount of dietary fat we absorb in digestion, thus lowering LDL cholesterol.

 .

 • Barley contains Beta-glucan fiber that has been shown to lower total LDL (lousy) cholesterol and help to lower blood sugar levels.
-It is rich in Selenium which contributes to fighting breast and prostate cancer, boosts the immune system, and converts your thyroid hormone T4 to T3 in the liver.
+It is rich in Selenium, which contributes to fighting breast and prostate cancer, boosts the immune system, and converts your thyroid hormone T4 to T3 in the liver.

 .

-Root-based Foods with Beneficial Fiber
+Root-Based Foods with Beneficial Fiber

 • Chicory Root has a coffee-like flavor with inulin fiber that nourishes gut bacteria, increases bile to break down fats in your digestion, and relieves constipation.
-It also is high in antioxidant compounds that protect your liver from damage.
+It is high in antioxidant compounds that protect your liver from damage.

 .